MUSEUM PASSES AND OTHER ATTRACTIONS

 Year round eduction programs for children, students and adults are offered.
 Stawbery Banks Museum has an outstanding Museum Shop and informantion center, as well as an on-site cafe and outdoor picnic tables.

-The pass is good for free daily admission for two adults and up to four children.
+The pass is good for free daily admission for two adults and up to four children and free admission to special events, including Candlelight Stroll.

 Located off Eagle Square in Concord, NH, this is one of northern New England's finest history museums.
 It is the single best source for information and educational materials on the state's history.
 It offers exciting exhibitions on the state's rich heritage and traditions as well as a variety of programs for children and adults throughout the year.
 The museum store features the state's best selection of New Hampshire's books, products, and crafts.